juergenweb/FrontendForms/README.md

 <input type="checkbox"><label>Checkbox Label</label>
 ```
 For this case you can use these two methods, which should be added to the form object.
-You can set this behavior globaly in the module configuration, but you can overwrite it on per form base if needed.
+You can set this behavior globally in the module configuration, but you can overwrite it on per form base if needed.

 ```php
 $form->appendLabelOnCheckboxes(); // or